kristaps-m/quizzes-web-application/README.md

 # Grupa 4

+# To start project

+go to terminal in and type `rails s`

 # Quiz Management Web Application

 Welcome to the Quiz Management Web Application!
 This Ruby on Rails-based application allows users to create, take, and manage quizzes.
 Whether you're a quiz enthusiast or an educator looking for an interactive platform, this application has you covered.